What Happens When Nurses Make Critical Errors?

 Nurse Malpractice And Fatalities

 If you have lost a loved one due to a nurse error, our firm can help.
 We understand the anger and confusion that family members often face in the aftermath of this tragedy.
-Our senior attorney, Dennis Mahoney, has extensive experience as a licensed physician as well as a lawyer.
-His experience provides our firm with a depth and breadth of medical knowledge not found at other law firms.
+Our firm was founded more than 40 years ago by Dennis M. Mahoney, M.D., a licensed obstetrician and attorney.
+Today the firm’s tradition of providing compassionate legal service to clients injured by medical malpractice is carried on by his sons Paul Mahoney and Kevin Mahoney.

 Contact The Mahoney Law Firm, P.C., today to learn how we can help you.